Kavin001K/Sales-Channel/NETLIFY_404_FIX.md

 - Ensured build output goes to correct location

 ### 3. **Build Process Simplification**
-- Simplified Netlify build command to `npm run build:client`
+- Simplified Netlify build command to use npx for better reliability
 - Updated build:client script to use root directory approach
 - Enhanced error handling and logging in build scripts